openstack/charm-glance/README.md

 > **Note**: BlueStore compression is supported starting with Ceph Mimic.

-## Local Storage

-In this configuration, Glance uses the local storage available on the server to store image data:

-    juju deploy glance
-    juju add-relation glance keystone
-    juju add-relation glance mysql
-    juju add-relation glance nova-cloud-controller

-## Swift backed storage

-Glance can also use Swift Object storage for image storage.
-Swift is often deployed as part of an OpenStack cloud and provides increased resilience and scale when compared to using local disk storage.
-This configuration assumes that you have already deployed Swift using the swift-proxy and swift-storage
-charms:

-    juju deploy glance
-    juju add-relation glance keystone
-    juju add-relation glance mysql
-    juju add-relation glance nova-cloud-controller
-    juju add-relation glance swift-proxy

-This configuration can be used to support Glance in HA/Scale-out deployments.

-## Ceph backed storage

-In this configuration, Glance uses Ceph based object storage to provide scalable, resilient storage of images.
-This configuration assumes that you have already deployed Ceph using the ceph charm:

-    juju deploy glance
-    juju add-relation glance keystone
-    juju add-relation glance mysql
-    juju add-relation glance nova-cloud-controller
-    juju add-relation glance ceph-mon

-This configuration can also be used to support Glance in HA/Scale-out deployments.

-> **Note**: Glance acts as a Ceph client in this case which requires IP (L3) connectivity to Ceph monitors and OSDs.
-For MAAS-based deployments this can be addressed with network spaces (see section 'Network spaces' below).

 ## High availability

 When more than one unit is deployed with the [hacluster][hacluster-charm]